ShaunFerris/Coding-Note-Taking/README.md

 - [x] Big O and time complexity
 - [x] Notes on Cypress E2E testing
 - [ ] Notes on Cypress Component testing
-- [ ] Notes on the process of writing tests for HomeHub
+- [ ] Notes on the process of writing tests for HomeHub - Started
 - [ ] Finish Notes on BST implementation

 ## TO COME